Jkwok0714/itunesparser/README.md

 ## TBI ##
 - [x] Load in XML and parse into JS Objects
-- [x] Refactor node script into desktop app
+- [x] Wrap node script into desktop app
 - [ ] Search current directory for XMLs for user to select
 - [ ] Load data into cache and use filter bar to display